-You will be notified by the CAI examinations department of the issue of results date, which will be available on the CAI website $\rightarrow$ Examinations $\rightarrow$ Recent results.
+You will be notified by the CAI examinations department of the issue of results date, which will be available on the CAI website \rightarrow Examinations \rightarrow Recent results.

-If you are successful, you will be eligible to apply for MCAI written components which are replacing the SOE and OSCE components.
+If you are successful, you will be eligible to apply for MCAI SOE and OSCE components.